 Which I've actually read previously.
 Did you get it off r/askhistorians?
 Because I'm the person who actually linked it in a comment.
 It also doesn't negate my point that there was no functional equivalent to the epidemic diseases of the old world, and neither does a survey of remains.
 There's a big difference between anemia and a staph infection killing someone (or Syphilis and Pinta for that matter) and an actual set of endemic and epidemic diseases that actually forces the development of quarantine protocols or that kills a few hundred thousand people annually.

 As I understand it, "Europeans are manifestly and overtly inferior to the natives by way of vulnerability to disease" was exactly the situation in Africa; part of the reason Africa was the big source of slaves for Caribbean and American sugar and cotton plantations was that Africans had better immunity to the tropical diseases the existed in the Caribbean and the American South, and the reason inland Africa wasn't conquered until the late nineteenth century was that the tropical diseases made it an extremely hostile environment for Europeans.
 It isn't hard to develop a racist ideology against a physically superior out-group: just claim that they're physically superior but intellectually and/or morally inferior.
 Indeed, I get the impression this is exactly the sort of attitude a lot of white racists actually have toward black people; belief that black people are naturally better athletes and so on coexists with beliefs that black people are intellectually and morally inferior.
-The two beliefs actually fit well together if you look at what white racists think about black people: the common white racist belief is that black people are Orc-like brutish subhuman ape-thugs who want to steal your wallet, rape your wife, beat you up for sadistic thrills, and spend all day snorting crack they bought with the welfare check that your hard-earned tax dollars went into; in the context of that mythology any supposed physical superiority just makes them seem more threatening and feeds into the idea that they're primitive animal-like beings whose main advantage is their natural brute strength.1.
-Europeans would probably have a harder time sustaining the supremacist beliefs associated with colonization if they were manifestly and overtly inferior by way of vulnerability to disease.
-They would probably categorize this in supernatural ways, but they would still be building this on the material base of "inferiority".
+The two beliefs actually fit well together if you look at what white racists think about black people: the common white racist belief is that black people are Orc-like brutish subhuman ape-thugs who want to steal your wallet, rape your wife, beat you up for sadistic thrills, and spend all day snorting crack they bought with the welfare check that your hard-earned tax dollars went into; in the context of that mythology any supposed physical superiority just makes them seem more threatening and feeds into the idea that they're primitive animal-like beings whose main advantage is their natural brute strength.

 The biggest potential obstacle I see to defensive modernization of American cultures is that CONUS nations might have had a low population density because they used low-intensity agriculture that didn't need much effort, and if so they might find the idea of adopting higher-intensity agriculture unattractive.
-If so, they might gradually become minorities in their own homelands as European farmers who are used to more labor-intensive farming methods that can support much higher populations colonize the place.2.
-Technological flows were historically very rapid.
-Chilies spreading across the Pacific in a decade, the Mexica and Inka learning how to fight cannon and cavalry within a few years of contact, the spread of gunsmithing knowledge into inland North America.
-The main limiting factor would be the relatively land-oriented outlook the existing states mostly had.
+If so, they might gradually become minorities in their own homelands as European farmers who are used to more labor-intensive farming methods that can support much higher populations colonize the place.